-Fed's Dudley Pushes two-Year Yield to Near a 2017 High
+Fed's Dudley Pushes Two-Year Yield to Near a 2017 High

 The New York Fed's model projected Friday a 1.9% growth rate for the world's largest economy during the second quarter, down from 2.3% in an earlier forecast.

 Some investors say the Fed may be forced to stand pat later this year if further data show disappointing growth or more deceleration in inflation.
-Ms. Yellen said last week that monetary policy is not on a preset course, signaling her flexibility in the tightening plan.
+Ms. Yellen said last week that monetary policy isn't on a preset course, signaling her flexibility in the tightening plan.

 Bond buyers may be vulnerable if the Fed gets it right on their assessment over growth and inflation, say some traders.
 In this case, selling may hit the bond market as investors readjust their expectations over the Fed's tightening pace.